Injured in a Target in Atlanta, GA? We Can Help

 The store may also successfully defend itself if it can show that an employee checked the area five minutes before the accident.
 If there was no slip hazard on the floor when the employee walked through, the store may not be liable because it had exercised reasonable precautions to identify hazards.

-Why Consult an Atlanta Slip and Fall Lawyer
+Why Hire a Target Slip and Fall Lawyer in Georgia

 It’s important to work with an attorney after a slip and fall at Target.
 As a large corporation with powerful attorneys and deep pockets, Target will fight your claim until the end.
-Your Atlanta attorney can stand by your side and handle the following:
+Your Target slip and fall attorney can stand by your side and handle the following:

 - Developing a statement and communicating it with Target and its insurance company